 NO, in curbside yard debris carts:

-Flower pots - rigid plastic ones 4 inches across and larger go in your recycling, but no dirt please.
-Other kinds - find them a new home or find a recycling depot.
+Flower pots - rigid plastic ones 4" across and larger go in your recycling, but no dirt please.
+Other kinds - find them a new home or find a recycler.

 Animal waste and cat litter go in the garbage.

 Food scraps do not go into your curbside yard debris cart.
 They go in the garbage.
 However, you can compost fruit and vegetable scraps at in a compost bin or compost pile in your backyard.

 Please, don't put these materials in your yard debris cart; they cause problems in the composting process.

 Yard Debris and Wood Recycling Sites in Clackamas County

 These facilities accept yard debris, untreated wood and other materials, for a fee.
 Most sell compost, bark and soil for your yard and garden.

 Dan Davis Recycling Center, Operated by S&H, 503-655-1928

 Metro South Transfer Station, 503-234-3000